SpectralSequences/sseq/chart/chart/display_backend/README.md

     npm run build
 ```

 To view the demo, you will need a webserver with the correct mimetype for wasm.
 For convenience a tiny wrapper around Python http-server is in serve_wasm.py.
-Inside the file, it explicity specifies that it will serve to port 8101, which I chose to avoid clashing with other ports I'm serving stuff to.
+Inside the file, it explicitly specifies that it will serve to port 8101, which I chose to avoid clashing with other ports I'm serving stuff to.
 If you want to serve to a different port, I would suggest copying `serve_wasm.py` into `dist` (in `.gitignore`) and changing the port number.

 As a second option, you could use `webpack-dev-server` which automatically serves wasm with the correct mimetype.
 This you can start with `npm run serve`.